OfficeDev/office-js-docs-pr/docs/excel/custom-functions-dynamic-arrays.md

 ---
 ms.date: 12/18/2019
-description: Return multiple results from your custom function in an Office Excel add-in.
+description: 'Return multiple results from your custom function in an Office Excel add-in.'
 title: Return multiple results from your custom function
 localization_priority: Normal
 ---